CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Maria Chira
-- Your City:
+- Your City: Birmingham, West Midlands
-- Your Slack Name:
+- Your Slack Name: Maria Georgiana Chira

 # Homework Details

-- Module:
+- Module: HTML & CSS
-- Week:
+- Week: 1

 # Notes

 - What did you find easy?
+I really enjoy creating the HTML structure because I find it quite easy to understand and work with.

 - What did you find hard?
+I find it quite hard to do the debugging.
+I was also struggling a bit to arrange the content of the page using CSS.

 - What do you still not understand?
+I don't feel very confident using the Inspect Tool, I guess I need more practice to get used to it.
+Another thing I don't completely understand is CSS flexbox.
+I find CSS flexbox quite complex and a bit tricky.

 - Any other notes?
+I really enjoyed working on this project and I am pretty happy with the result.
+With every step forward I was feeling more engaged and determined to improve the website.
+I am looking forward to the next challenges.